 A manager at my first job used to say that management is about getting things done.
 You have heard variations on the same theme such as ‘management is getting work/things done by using xyz’.

-The often used quote came to mind when thinking about the goal of collaboration across all those platforms and tools we have, working together in agile and virtual teams as we increasingly do.
+The often used quote came to mind when thinking about the goal of collaboration across all those platforms and tools we have thanks to cloud computing, working together in agile and virtual teams as we increasingly do.
 The goal of collaboration is getting things done too; as a team, whatever those things may be and regardless of where we physically are as individuals.
 Seems simple enough.

 However, business management definitions tend to be so simple that they don’t help us much in real life.
 It’s like the result Google returns when you type in ‘definition of management’.
 The answer: ‘the process of dealing with or controlling things or people’.
 Right.